yujiri8/yujiri.xyz/reviews/halo.md

 Halo 2 mostly took away the concept of player *health* as separate from shields.
 You still have a little more HP after your shield, but it regenerates too, you can't see it and there's much less of it.
 I understand not wanting health that could take persistent damage, but I cannot understand not showing it.

-Halo 2 also makes the player *much* less resilient than Halo 1, and if you ask me is easily the hardest of these games.
+Halo 2 also makes the player *much* less resilient than Halo 1, and at least to me, is easily the hardest of these games.
 You die so quickly that it cuts off tactical options, including anything involving close range combat for the most part.
 Even moving between nearby pieces of cover is often not safe.

 ### Vehicles

-Oh, on that note: they made all vehicles destroyable, and *you can't see your vehicle's health anymore*. *And* - Halo 1 used this as an *alternative* to vehicles to being destroyable, but Halo 2 does both - all vehicles are now subject to the player taking damage when the vehicle does, which makes it nearly impossible to defeat an enemy Ghost in a Ghost on legendary (easy in Halo 1).
+On that note: they made all vehicles destroyable, and *you can't see your vehicle's health anymore* (although you do get a vague indication from the visible state of the vehicle). *And* - Halo 1 used this as an *alternative* to vehicles to being destroyable, but Halo 2 does both - all vehicles are now subject to the player taking damage when the vehicle does, which makes it nearly impossible to defeat an enemy Ghost in a Ghost on legendary (easy in Halo 1).
 You're almost better off on foot, using your Ghost as cover.

 A big thing they added with vehicles was the ability to hijack them.
 Holding X near an enemy vehicle lets you jump on it, kick the driver out and replace him.
 I like the feature because it adds counterplay to enemy vehicles when you don't have one yourself.
 Enemy Elites and Brutes can do it to you too, of course.

 That's probably also why they gave Wraiths a machine gun turret, because otherwise hijacking them would be too easy.
-I'm kind of sad about that part though because it makes them less strategic.
+I'm kind of sad about that though because it makes them less strategic.
 Wraiths no longer benefit from infantry or Ghost support, because they have it built in.
-The turret is controlled from a different seat though and you can shoot the gunner out.
+On the other hand, the turret is controlled from a different seat and you can shoot the gunner out.

 There are also some confusing quirks about the hijack mechanic, like sometimes you can hijack a Wraith this way, but other times jumping on it only offers you to throw in a grenade which destroys it, and not to drive it.
 I never figured out the rule.